Public Space & Room Usage Policy

-Room charges are those fees assessed by the Library for the use of the space.
+Event charges are those fees assessed by the Library for event support and technology.
 Other direct usage charges may also be incurred, such as the cost for, food, equipment, furniture setup, and cleanup.
 The requestor assumes full responsibility for all direct usage charges.
 Requestors are also responsible for any damage charges that may occur from usage.
 Library related set-up charges may apply at the discretion of the Dean of Library Affairs and will be quoted once the official request is received.

-The Library has two levels of room charges: off-campus groups and University affiliates.
+The Library has two levels of event charges: off-campus groups and University affiliates.
 University affiliates are defined as:

 - Programs, units, and offices within Academic Affairs (those that report to Provost/Vice Chancellor, including those under the reporting line of Associate Provost for Academic Affairs.)

 - Campus groups with an organizational affiliation with the University.
 Examples: RSO’s, Alumni Association, Faculty Club, University Administrative units, etc.

 The Library has established these rates at very competitive levels to encourage usage of the event and meeting spaces in Morris Library.
 Most groups will be charged these rates.
 However, the Library will consider discounts up to and including the waiving of charges for event space.
 Such reductions are exceptions and at the discretion of the Dean of Library Affairs.
 In considering such requests, positive factors for reduction or waiving of fees include:

 - Visibility of the event at a national or regional level;